riccitensor/gpthardware/README.md

+# GPT Hardware (gpthardware)

+The goal of this project is to develop tools that enable the creation of more secure hardware.

+## We're building safer hardware.

 There are various approaches to AI-based hardware trojan detection, including:

 - Side-channel analysis: AI algorithms can be trained to analyze side-channel information, such as power consumption, electromagnetic emissions, or timing information, to identify potential hardware trojans.